boytm/mproxy/README.md

 Based on a modified libevhtp library, the original version have some bugs when as HTTP client library.

 Why HTTP proxy instead of SOCKSs proxy?
-Because some client only support HTTP proxy, for example IE9 only support SOCKS4.
+Because some client only support HTTP proxy, for example IE9 only support SOCKS4/HTTP proxy, and some version control system like subversion mercurial only support HTTP proxy.

 # Installation #